Y'know things that are all the rage? Blogs. Everyone has one; or at least had one before Facebook, Twitter et al diluted the realtime pool.

 Security without atoms

-· 174 words (devours less than a minute)Ambiguous signage is a pet love of mine.
+· 174 words (vacuums up less than a minute)Ambiguous signage is a pet love of mine.
 Saving a few bucks to print less is fine, unless the meaning can be misinterpreted.

 Five reasons why Emoji sucks as a language